Calciphylaxis

 • Debridement.
 This is the removal of dead or dying tissue from a wound, helping prevent infection and encouraging the wound to heal.
 In more severe cases, this may involve surgery.

 • Skin and tissue grafting.
-In cases with greater tissue loss, grafts from elsewhere on the body may help with wound repair and healing.
+In cases with greater tissue loss, grafts from elsewhere in your body may help with wound repair and healing.

 • Antibiotics.
-These medications can help stop infections from bacteria.
+These medications can help stop bacterial infections.

 Pain management

 Calciphylaxis is an extremely painful condition, making it harder for you to rest and let your body heal.
-Opioid pain medications tend to be the most recommended because morphine can cause low blood pressure, which is not ideal.
+Providers tend to prescribe opioid pain medications for calciphylaxis.

 Sodium thiosulfate

-This medication, given in an IV, may help remove calcium built up in blood vessels or other tissues.
+This medication, which you get through an IV, may help remove calcium built up in blood vessels or other tissues.

 Treatment of bone and mineral problems

 Ensuring the right levels and balance of minerals in your blood is important to help avoid complications and problems.
 This also includes making sure your parathyroid hormone levels don’t go too low or too high.
-In some cases, it may involve surgery to remove one or both of the parathyroid glands.
+In some cases, it may involve surgery to remove one or more of your parathyroid glands.

 Dialysis

-It's important to avoid malnourishment or dietary deficiencies that can happen with kidney problems and related conditions.
+It’s important to avoid malnourishment or nutrient deficiencies that can happen with kidney problems and related conditions.

 Medication management

-A review of all medications you're taking is important to avoid possible side effects and problems.
-This is especially true if you take warfarin or certain other medications that are suspected sensitizers or triggers.
+A review of all medications you’re taking is important to avoid possible side effects and problems.
+This is especially true if you take warfarin or certain other medications that may raise your risk of calciphylaxis.

 Your healthcare provider can best explain to you the possible complications and side effects that may happen.
-Because calciphylaxis isn't well-understood, complications and side effects can be unpredictable and may be very different from person to person.
+Because calciphylaxis isn’t a well-understood condition, complications and side effects can be unpredictable and may be very different from person to person.

 Some of the possible side effects and complications include: